ssddanbrown/inlets/README.md

 #### Completed

-* automatically create endpoints on exit-node based upon client definitions
+* automatically create endpoints on exit-server based upon client definitions
   * multiplex sites on same port and websocket through the use of DNS / host entries
 * link encryption using SSL over websockets (`wss://`)
 * authentication for server and client